SiminLi94/Classification-model-for-WISDM-Smartphone-and-Smartwatch-Activity-and-Biometrics-Dataset/README.md

 ## Code and Process
 Our program contains four part: data processing, choosing hyperparameters, selecting features and training the model.
 ### 1. Data Processing
+- Getting data from arff files.
+The data from arff files are the result after computing the raw data.
+They are four arff files which represent four machines (phone accel, phone gyno, watch accel and watch gyno) Each file contains 91 attributes.
+- Changing label from alphabets A-S ( represent the different 18 activities) to numbers 1-18 for model training.
+- Combining phone accel, gyno, watch accel, gyno features according to the time order.
+- Shuffling dataset.
 ### 2. Hyper-parameters
+We use sklearn gridsearch function to decide the best hyper-parameters of each model.
+1) Radom Forest
+We use sklearn gridsearch function to decide the best hyper-parameters. grid search max_depth=30(10,20,30)(avoid over fit) n_estimators=1000 (100,500,1000,1500) criterion='entropy'('gini' , 'entropy') The accuracy of the best hyper-parameters is 0.884.
+But when we used: RandomForestClassifier(n_estimators=100, max_depth=20,criterion="entropy")
+The accuracy is 0.882.
+Because the accuracy only decreased by about 0.002, we choose the later to reduce the cost ( time and memory exhaustive ).
+2) Decision Tree
+max_depth=20(10,20,30)(avoid over fit)
+criterion='entropy'('gini' , 'entropy')
+3) GradienBoosting
+It takes a long time to train a GradienBoosting model, as a result, we trained a GradienBoosting model with sklearn default hyperparameters.

 ### 3. Feature Selection
+Each arff file contains 91 attributes(so we have 91*4=364 features in total).
+We need to check which attributes are more correlative to our model.

+The image about correlation of variances of all 364 features and labels is as Fig. 1.